maryamfadhillah/maryamfadhillah/README.md

-<h1 align='center'>Hi there, I'm Maryam 👋</h1>
+### Hi there, I'm Maryam
-<p align='center'>I love the process od building a website, including designing and making codes.
-I like to make a website be more attractive and comfortable to use, but learning for back-end stuff is also interesting.</p>
+<p>I currently work as a PHP Developer at Lawencon International.
+I've been using PHP for 4 years, along with its supportive companion, JavaScript.

+There are so many frameworks and stacks we can use with PHP, and I’m eager to explore this environment further.
+I'm focused on improving my problem-solving skills to write clean, maintainable code.</p>

-## 🌱 Currently Learning
+### 🌱 Currently Learning
 - javascript (reach out my exercism profile <a href="https://exercism.org/profiles/maryamfadhillah">here</a>)

-## 👀 Currently working on
+### 👀 Currently working on
-- Faculty of Education, Sebelas Maret Univerity as Backend and Frontend Developer.
+- Faculty of Education, Sebelas Maret Univerity as PHP Developer building a web with Laravel
-- Siaga Air Besih (SIAB) for Frontend Developer.
+- Lawencon International for supporting Aisin Indonesia as PHP Developer using CodeIgneter 3

-## 📫 Social Media
+### 📫 Social Media
 <a href='https://www.linkedin.com/in/maryam-fadhillah-7089291aa/'><img align='left' src='https://raw.githubusercontent.com/maryamfadhillah/social-media-icon/main/images/linkedin.svg' width='21px'/></a>
 <a href='maryam@student.uns.ac.id'><img align='left' src='https://raw.githubusercontent.com/maryamfadhillah/social-media-icon/main/images/gmail.png' width='21px'/></a>